Financial-Times/origami/README.md

 `o-normalise` provides default focus states using the `:focus-visible` pseudo-class.
 This applies while an element matches the `:focus` pseudo-class and the user-agent determines that the focus should be specially indicated.

 No browser supports `:focus-visible` right now (31st Jan 2018) but there is [a polyfill](https://github.com/WICG/focus-visible) which roughly mimics the behaviour by adding a class `.focus-visible` to an element if it should have `:focus-visible` applied to it.
-Integrate [the polyfill](https://github.com/WICG/focus-visible) with your project to apply these focus styles.
+Integrate [the polyfill](https://github.com/WICG/focus-visible) at v4 or v5 with your project to apply these focus styles.

 `:focus` is used as a fallback in `core` mode.